Home » Recipes » Ice Cream and Frozen Desserts » Nutella Ice Cream Recipe with Coconut Milk

 Pint of Nutella ice cream before freezing

-Store homemade ice cream in the freezer for up to one month.
+Store homemade ice cream in the freezer for up to 1 month.
 For a scoopable consistency, allow to stand at room temperature for 10-15 minutes prior to serving.

 A pint of homemade Nutella ice cream